tomjmanuel/fog/README.md

 - Geographic subsetting helpers tuned for the San Francisco coastline.
 - Projection utilities and high-resolution grid generation for enhanced visualization.
 - A direct translation of the provided fog probability pseudo-code with placeholders for lookup tables.
-- CLI entrypoint (`fog-cli fog <scene-time>`) to fetch data and compute fog probabilities for a given scene.
+- CLI script (`python -m fog.cli --scene-time <iso-timestamp>`) to fetch data and compute fog probabilities for a given scene.

 ## Installation